Opinion | Memo to centrist Democrats: Stop blaming progressives for House losses

 Let’s not forget, the Democratic Party nominated exactly the candidate those centrists wanted — and that didn’t in any way change what Republicans said about him.
 Biden was the moderate in the race, but Republicans still called him a radical socialist.
 It’s utterly bizarre that after all this time, there are still Democrats who believe that if they change what they say, it will change what Republicans say about them.

 And, we should note, progressive activists and politicians across the country — including in the districts represented by the centrists — worked incredibly hard to elect Biden, despite the fact that he was most assuredly not their preferred candidate.
-One has to wonder if centrists would have put the same energy into the election had Bernie Sanders been the nominee.
+One has to wonder whether centrists would have put the same energy into the election had Sen. Bernie Sanders (I-Vt.) been the nominee.

 More broadly, the infighting is misguided in another sense.
 In retrospect, what Democrats hoped for from the 2020 election — a repudiation of Trump and the GOP so emphatic that it would sweep enormous numbers of Democrats into office at all levels, on the order of the elections of 2008 or 2018 — may never have been realistic.

-In fact, the election actually didn’t go that badly for Democrats in the House, when you consider the idea that in a divided country, not only did Democratic voters turn out at enormous levels but Republican voters did too.
+In fact, the election actually didn’t go that badly for Democrats in the House, when you consider the idea that in a divided country, not only did Democratic voters turn out at enormous levels, but Republican voters did, too.

 This is not the prevailing interpretation of the election.
-But look closely and it seems much more accurate than the story of House Democratic collapse that is being told.
+But look closely, and it seems much more accurate than the story of House Democratic collapse that is being told.

-Look at Abigail Spanberger herself.
-In 2016, Trump won her Virginia district by 6 points.
+Look at Spanberger.
+In 2016, Trump won her Virginia district by 6.5 points.
 It’s a swing district that leans Republican, just the kind of place where she and other centrists worry that they’re being hurt by positions advocated by more liberal members.

-In 2018, in the year of a Democratic sweep, Spanberger unseated tea partier Dave Brat by 1.9 percent.
-This year — a presidential year in which turnout was much higher across the board — Spanberger won by 1.2 percent.
+In 2018, in the year of a Democratic sweep, Spanberger unseated tea partyer Dave Brat by 1.9 percentage points.
+This year — a presidential year in which turnout was much higher across the board — Spanberger won by 1.2 points.

 Which means that she did about as well as you would have expected.
-She wasn’t actually dragged down by association with Rashida Tlaib or Ilhan Omar or some other Democrat from somewhere else in the country.
+She wasn’t actually dragged down by association with Rep. Rashida Tlaib (D-Mich.) or Rep. Ilhan Omar (D-Minn.) or some other Democrat from somewhere else in the country.

 Some centrist Democrats in Republican-leaning districts lost.
 But when you examine the races individually, you see the same story over and over: A member who managed to squeak out a win in a Republican-leaning district in the extraordinary year of 2018, but couldn’t hold on in a presidential election when turnout on both sides soared.

 Let me be clear: I’m not saying that the best strategy for every Democrat everywhere is to embrace maximally progressive positions to produce higher turnout among the base.
-Representatives like Spanberger or Conor Lamb are successful because their moderate ideology is a good fit for their districts.
+Representatives like Spanberger or Conor Lamb (Pa.) are successful because their moderate ideology is a good fit for their districts.

 But they shouldn’t insist that every Democrat everywhere, even those who represent more progressive districts, should act as though they’re running in a Republican district.
 Nor should they delude themselves into thinking any Democrat can determine what nasty things Republicans will say about them.